| Key Takeaways |

-What is Ghunnah?
+What is Ghunnah in Arabic?

 Ghunnah, derived from the Arabic word for nasalization, refers to the resonance created by directing airflow through the nasal cavity while producing specific Arabic letters.
 So, Ghunnah refers to the phenomenon of nasalization in pronunciation.